avine/formation-angular-base/doc/course/public/03_components.md

 - Use the `input()` function to declare a component class property as input

-- Acts as a wrapper around the value
+- It acts as a wrapper around the value

 - To read the value contained in the input, you need to call it as a function